CrowdsourceKurdish/Kurdish-Numbers-to-Words/README.md

-# Datasets to convert numbers to text - Kurdish(Kurmanji)
+# Data and Rules to convert numbers to word - Kurdish(Kurmanji)
-This repository contains the Kurdish text equivalents of the numbers and Kurdish numbering rules..
+This repository contains the Kurdish text equivalents of the numbers and Kurdish numbering rules.

 ## Kurdish (Kurmanji) Numbering Rules
 ### Rules